Organizational Development and Planning

 Finally, WolfBrown understands that human capital is the linchpin of organizational success.
 Without a motivated and skilled workforce, organizational strategy has little chance of successful implementation.
 Yet the expertise required to manage a nonprofit workforce in the 21st century is significantly more complex than it was even 10 years ago.
 In strategic plan after strategic plan, we see institutions making serious commitments to workforce improvement, but falling short on implementation.
 We also offer a range of services to assist nonprofit arts organizations in making sure they have the right people, with the right skills and experience, in the right positions, doing the right work in the right way.

-Organizational strategic scenario planning
+Organizational strategic plan development

 Mergers, alliances, and collaborations